JacobLondon/confreader/README.md

 	cr = ConfParamRead("test.conf", paramList);
 	if (cr != ConfReturnOK)
 	{
-		/* a paramter was NULL or no permission to access the file */ }
+		/* a parameter was NULL or no permission to access the file */ }

 	/* - snip - */